keepthrifty/keepthrifty.github.io/_posts/2016/2016-08-20-indecent-financial-exposure.md

 ### Travel: $4,957.55 ##

-Most of this was our [road trip][road-trip-post] from the summer though we did have one or two smaller trips thrown in (weekends out of the house).
+Most of this was our road trip from the summer though we did have one or two smaller trips thrown in (weekends out of the house).

 This is something we plan to increase in the future as we cut spending elsewhere.
 We love traveling together and hope we can make it more frequent throughout our lives.